 Timothy McDonough died in March of 1931 and Mary McDonough died in January of 1932.
 394 Marlborough became the home of Honor McDonough, who previously had lived at 76 Bay State Road, where she had operated a lodging house.
 394 Marlborough continued to be medical offices and a lodging house.
 Honor McDonough continued to live there until her death in June of 1936.

-By 1938, 394 Marlborough was the home of Mrs. Elizabeth Florence (Clarke) Lambert, the widow of Edward Thomas Lambert, who operated it as medical offices and a lodging house.
+On March 30, 1937, 394 Marlborough was purchased from H. Herbert Dearing by Elizabeth Florence (Clarke) Lambert, the widow of Edward Thomas Lambert, who operated it as medical offices and a lodging house.
 She previously had lived at 21 St. Botolph.
-Elizabeth F. Lambert, trustee, was the assessed owner of 394 Marlborough from 1938 through 1943 and is shown as the owner on the 1938 Bromley map.
-By 1939, she had moved to 1307 Commonwealth in Allston, where she operated Allston Realty.

 In March of 1944, he applied for (and subsequently received) permission to legalize the occupancy as medical offices on the first floor and a lodging house on the upper floors.
 In conjunction with his application, he provided affidavits from Dr. Henry Hawkins, indicating that he had maintained his offices there for thirty years, and Dr. Ralph H. Ruggles, indicating that he had maintained his offices there for nineteen years.